Warfare over wellfare

 The arms trade is surrounded by great controversy.
 The nature of arms and the possibility to hold governments accountable for irresponsible trades makes the issue politically charged.
 In recent years, the propensity of many democratic governments to sell arms to autocracies and human-rights violators has stirred great public discontent.

-In 2007 George W. Bush said thatMoney trumps peace... commercial interests are very powerful interests throughout the world.video, * According to SIPRIWorld military expenditure is estimated to have reached $1739 billion in 2017, the highest level since the end of the cold war.We are now in the New Cold War.
-The arms industry profits from the sale of its weapons.
+In 2007 George W. Bush said thatMoney trumps peace... commercial interests are very powerful interests throughout the world.* * According to SIPRIWorld military expenditure is estimated to have reached $1739 billion in 2017, the highest level since the end of the cold war.We are now in the New Cold War.
+The arms industry profits from the sale of its weapons, thus it benefits from wars and violence around the world.
 The military-industrial complex is big business.
 The fact that military activities may become a profitable enterprise leads to the realization that peace is the main enemy of the military-industrial complex.
-This industry benefits from wars and violence around the world.
 Already in 1935 Fortune Magazine reported...

 It is generally supposed that the American military ideal is peace.
 But for this high-school classic, the U.S. Army, since 1776, has filched more square miles of the earth by sheer military conquest than any army in the world, except only that of Great Britain.
 And as between Great Britain and the U.S. it has been a close race, Britain having conquered something over 3,500,000 square miles (9 million square km) since that date, and the U.S. (if one includes wresting the Louisiana Purchase from the Indians) something over 3,100,000.
 The English-speaking people have done themselves proud in this regard.